mollie/WooCommerce/readme.md

 ### Features

 * Support for all available Mollie payment methods
-* Compatible with WooCommerce Subscriptions for recurring payments (credit card, iDEAL, SEPA Direct Debit)
+* Compatible with WooCommerce Subscriptions for recurring payments (Apple Pay, credit card, iDEAL, and more via SEPA Direct Debit)
 * Transparent pricing.
 No startup fees, no monthly fees, and no gateway fees.
 No hidden fees, period.
 * Edit the order, title and description of every payment method in WooCommerce checkout
 * Support for full and partial payment refunds (WooCommerce 2.2+)